This week: a key stage 5 teacher at a secondary in the North of England

 But even the Marks of the teaching world are not safe from the vagaries of the power-crazed SLT.
 Larger-than-life Mark is no more.

 His office has been cleared, his email account deleted.
 Why and how this has happened is unclear.
 What is clear is that he hasn't left kicking and screaming, demanding union representation and the opportunity to discuss, perhaps, a set of trumped-up charges which has been so unfairly made against him.
 Why?
-Mark's no fool - he has seen this happen before and he's been no less than complicit in it.
+Mark's no fool - he's seen this happen before and he's been no less than complicit in it.

 He knows that it is pointless arguing.
 When the SLT decides you are no longer of use, they will find every book in the library to throw at you.
 Much easier to take the path of least resistance: a large enough pay-off and a decent reference.

 How has this been allowed to happen?
 Well, when you start to mess around with the comprehensive system you leave teaching staff vulnerable.
 Teachers' pay and conditions?
 Irrelevant.
 Union guidelines?
 Not recognised here, mate.
-So long as you keep your nose clean, bow to the constant over-the-top demands and sell your soul to the devil of a head, you'll be just fine.
+As long as you keep your nose clean, bow to the constant over-the-top demands and sell your soul to the devil of a head, you'll be just fine.

 So what can you do?
 You put your head down, get on with the job, and wonder, when you wake at 2am ... am I next?